fajaragungpramana/section-recyclerview/README.md

     val listName: List<String>
 ) : Section(date)
 ```
-on the class `Section` constructor fill with `title` you want in section list, in this case i use `date` variable as the title of section list.
+on the class `Section` constructor fill with `title` you want to show in section list, in this case i use `date` variable as the title of section list.
 </br>
 </br>
 then create class recycler view adapter for your layout adapter, for example i create class named `NameAdapter`.